katiepdx/my-first-express-app-ta/README.md

   - Nodemon for constantly listening for changes: `"start:watch": "nodemon index.js"`
 1. push to heroku (from main): `git push heroku main`
 1. push to heroku (from dev): `git push heroku dev:main`
+1. once deploy has successfully completed --> you can go to `...herokuapp.com` and view the deployed site!

+# Data
+1. add a data.js file
+1. create data and save to a variable --> then `module.exports = dataVariable`
+1. go to index.js and import data `const data = require('./data.js');`
+1. can `res.send(data)` in an api endpoint

+# Testing Endpoints
+1. create a `__test__` file with a `name.test.js` file
+1. rename index.js to server.js
+1. add app.js
+1. server.js is responsible for listening
+1. app.js responsible for the logic